prototypefund/Digital_Bargeld-docs/api-bank.rst

 :status 200 OK: The new user has been correctly registered.
 :status 409 Conflict: the username requested by the client is not available anymore
-:status 406 Not Acceptable: unacceptable characters were given as username / password.
+:status 406 Not Acceptable: unacceptable characters were given for the username.
 See https://docs.djangoproject.com/en/2.2/ref/contrib/auth/#django.contrib.auth.models.User.username for the accepted character set.

 **Details**